 From these models, we currently predict for MOONS the following sensitivities.
 Note these calculations are all: per resolution element, with a 1 hour exposure and including background subtraction.

-Low resolution (with data binned to R=1000 after masking OH sky lines)
+Low resolution (dashed lines: data binned to R=1000 after masking OH sky lines)